-For the year ended December 31, 2022, we processed over \$18.1 billion in payments on our solutions, compared to approximately \$13.2 billion for the year ended December 31, 2021.
-For the three months ended March 31, 2023, we processed approximately \$5.7 billion in payments on our solutions.
+For the year ended December 31, 2023, we processed over \$24.0 billion in payments on our solutions, compared to approximately \$18.1 billion for the year ended December 31, 2022.
+For the six months ended June 30, 2024, we processed approximately \$11.8 billion in payments on our solutions.
 We have grown rapidly and seek to continue to grow, and our business is subject to the risk of financial losses as a result of chargebacks for client-related losses, credit losses, operational errors, software defects, service disruption, employee misconduct, security breaches, or other similar actions or errors in our solutions.
 As a provider of accounts receivable and other payment solutions, we enable the transfer of funds to our clients from their customers.
-Software errors in our solutions and operational errors by our FlyMates and business partners may also expose us to losses.
+Software errors in our solutions, including as a result of ordinary course updates to our software and systems, and operational errors by our FlyMates and business partners may also expose us to losses.
 In our business model, subject to certain exceptions, we function as a merchant of record in connection with the receipt of payments by our clients' customers, which subjects us to chargeback risk in the event a client's customer cancels or otherwise does not receive the services for which such customer paid.
-Although our client contracts allow us to pass such chargeback risk to our client, if the client has gone out of business, we may be unable to collect on the chargeback and will bear the economic loss, which will negatively impact our business.
+Although our client contracts allow us to pass such chargeback risk to our client, if a client has gone out of business, we are unable to collect on the chargeback and will bear the economic loss, which can negatively impact our business.